DoSomething/contentful-prototype/docs/development/features/referral-pages.md

 ### Referral Page Banner

-After signing up for the campaign, users who have the `refer-friends-scholarship` flag set will see a Referral Page Banner within the signup Affirmation, which links to their Alpha Referral Page.
+After signing up for the campaign, users will see a Referral Page Banner within the signup Affirmation, which links to their Alpha Referral Page.

 ![Referral Page Banner Example](../../.gitbook/assets/referral-page-banner.png)